-Teaching Assistants support the teaching & learning of individuals and groups of students throughout the school, particularly;
+Teaching Assistants support the teaching & learning of individuals and groups of students throughout an academy, particularly;

-- Supporting students in achieving targets identified in Pupil Passports, Statements and Education, Health and Care Plans. - Differentiating provision for groups of students as identified in school support strategies.
+- Supporting students in achieving targets identified in Assess, Plan, Do, Review Plans and Education, Health and Care Plans. - Differentiating provision for groups of students as identified in an academy's support strategies.